Alexander Robey Shepherd: Government of Washington, D.C.

-City Boss

 By 1870, war and mismanagement had caused the finances and infrastructure of the city to deteriorate so badly that the Mayor of Washington, Sayles J. Bowen, had his furniture seized in an attempt to pay the city's debts.
 Democrats and Republicans were in a rare agreement that a drastic change was needed from Bowen's regime.
 As a solution, Shepherd and his allies began agitation for the abolition of the elected governments of Washington City and Georgetown, as well as the appointed justices of the peace for Washington County, to be replaced with a unified territorial government to administer the entire District of Columbia.
 The Shepherd machine was easily able to sway popular support in favor of that notion.

-In 1871, Shepherd was able to convince the US Congress to pass a bill that established the territorial government that he desired.
+In 1871, Shepherd was able to convince Congress to pass a bill that established the territorial government that he desired.
 The Organic Act of 1871 merged the various governments in the District of Columbia into a single eleven-member legislature, including two representatives for Georgetown and two for the County of Washington, to be presided over by a territorial governor.
 The legislature and governor would all be appointed by the President.
 Both frontrunners for the governorship were initially Shepherd, from Washington, and Colonel Jason A. Magruder, from Georgetown; although popular support was behind Shepherd, US President Ulysses S. Grant feared that either appointment would cause a sectional divide that might make governorship of the full district impossible.
 Thus, Grant's inaugural appointment to the governorship was his friend, the financier Henry D. Cooke, "a gentleman of unimpeachable integrity" and secretly a close political ally of Shepherd.

 Shepherd was appointed vice-chair of the city's five-man Board of Public Works.
 The most powerful public entity in the District of Columbia, the Board of Public Works was actually an independent entity from the territorial government, reporting directly to Congress, but kept within the territory's sphere of influence by making the governor its chairman.
 Cooke, however, rarely attended the Board's meetings (probably at Shepherd's urging), allowing Vice-Chair Shepherd to preside.
 He asserted himself as a leader to such an extent that he often did not bother to consult the other members of the Board before he made decisions and took sweeping action.
 His abilities as a political operator, according to D.C. journalist Sam Smith, were formidable: